As you move through the college planning process, you're sure to

 graduate courses, and students can earn associate, bachelor's or

 master's degrees.
-Oklahoma's two university centers are University
+Oklahoma's university center is University Center

 University Transfer Program: A program in which